intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 repetition SEI message repeats certain reference frame information in the output bitstream for robust streaming.

-The oneVPL decoder will respond to the reference picture marking repetition SEI message if the message exists in the bitstream and compare it to the reference list information specified in the sequence/picture headers.
+The |vpl_short_name| decoder will respond to the reference picture marking repetition SEI message if the message exists in the bitstream and compare it to the reference list information specified in the sequence/picture headers.
 The decoder will report any mismatch of the SEI message with the reference list information in